w3c/cogai/agents/README.md

 * See [reflections on research challenges](Reflections.md)

 Large language models (LLMs) require vast training sets to cover the breadth of everyday knowledge needed for reasoning and prediction of text continuations.
-This is impractical on a small budget limiting models to what can be achieved with a modest dataset.
+This is impractical on a small budget which limits model sizes to what can be trained with a modest dataset.
 The aim is to demonstrate neural architectures for memory, deliberative reasoning and continual learning.
-Training will involve data based upon constrained language and semantics that will enable effective learning with a modest dataset and model size.
+The training data is based upon constrained language and semantics to enable effective learning with a modest dataset and model size.

 * ***We still have a lot to learn about learning!***